johnfox1/LearningRails/README.md

 * Now learning how to use Git and GitHub
 * Making another change to ReadMe on Github
 * Now making a change locally
+* Making another change to readme to test out Github Desktop